SPAIN: INTRODUCTION TO ITS HISTORY, CULTURE AND SOCIETY - 2023/4

 - Verbal feedback will also occur in class and individual appointments if required.

-- This module aims to equip students with a broad general knowledge and understanding of the society and culture of Spain and the Spanish-speaking world, including an introduction to the historical background that has shaped the contemporary society and culture in these regions.
+- The module aims to equip students with a broad general knowledge and understanding of the societies and cultures of Spain, including an introduction to the historical background that has shaped contemporary society and culture in this country.

 C - Cognitive/analytical